drmonkeysee/CinyTest/README.md

 Add make file

+## Project Structure

+CinyTest is made up of a single header file and source file: **ciny.h** and **ciny.c**.
+To build and use CinyTest only these two files are needed.
+It was developed in Xcode and is made up of two projects:

+- **CinyTest** - main project consisting of CinyTest code and [XCTest] classes that test CinyTest. builds CinyTest and runs the CinyTest unit tests.
+- **CinyTest-Sample** - sample project illustrating the use of CinyTest to unit test a simple binary tree module.

 ## Example

 A simple example testing a rectangle module that shows how to create and call unit test suites and use some of the test assertions in CinyTest.
 For a more extensive example see the **CinyTest-Sample** project in the CinyTest workspace included in this repository.